Kyphosis in Children

 These are the most common symptoms of kyphosis.
 Symptoms can occur a bit differently in each child.
 They can include:

-• Upper back looks higher than normal when the child bends forward
+- Upper back looks higher than normal when the child bends forward.
+A visible hump on the back is seen.

 The symptoms of kyphosis may seem like other back problems.
 Or they may be a result of an injury or infection.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is kyphosis diagnosed in a child?

 Your child’s healthcare provider can diagnose kyphosis with a complete health history of your child, a physical exam, and certain tests.
-He or she will want to know if there is any family history of kyphosis.
-He or she will also ask about developmental milestones since some types of kyphosis can be linked to other neuromuscular problems.
+The provider will want to know if there is any family history of kyphosis.
+The provider will also ask about developmental milestones since some types of kyphosis can be linked to other neuromuscular problems.

 Your child may need these tests: